ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

   -d postgres:9.6
 ```

-By the way, do not deploy databases using docker in production.
+By the way, we do not recommend to deploy databases using docker in production.
 It will make your life miserable.
 Use a managed solution like Amazon RDS (https://aws.amazon.com/rds/) or Google Cloud SQL (https://cloud.google.com/sql).
 Even
 small instances will be able to serve large traffic numbers, check out some of the
 [benchmarks](https://www.ory.sh/docs/guides/master/performance/1-hydra).